Our lead asset

 The resulting Cmax levels were on average 20 times higher than the level required for full inhibition of acid secretion, resulting in increases in liver transaminases in a few patients.

-Solution: Administration of linaprazan glurate results in substantially lower Cmax values compared to linaprazan, which minimize the load to the liver.
+Administration of linaprazan glurate results in approximately 75% lower C-max values compared to linaprazan, which minimizes the load on the liver.

 A long duration effect is already accomplished with linaprazan glurate in toxicological studies and in two phase I studies.
 A solid oral formulation is in place and the next generation oral formulation is in development, expected to be finished by phase III.